Testing Your Loop Instance

 - This can be overridden by whitelisting the order or product.

-- If you have labels turned on, verify that you can see a customers label by clicking the "label" text in the bottom right corner.
+- If you have labels enabled, verify that you can see the label

 - You can also verify that emailing another label works by clicking the Email Shipping Label button